We Analyzed 8.7B SSL Certificates: ECDSA Overtook RSA in May 2026 (June 2026 Update)

 Cloudflare Radar monitors major CT logs including Google's Argon, Xenon, and Icarus shards, Cloudflare's Nimbus logs, and DigiCert's Yeti and Nessie logs.
 TLD-specific data was queried separately through the same interface.
 A minor data pipeline interruption was noted on January 5-6, 2026 but does not materially affect quarterly totals.

 TechnologyChecker.io's CT data processing ingests about 80% of global CT log data (roughly 8.7 billion certificate records in Q1 2026, or nearly 2.9 billion per month).
-Our pipeline cross-references CT data with DNS records, HTTP headers, JavaScript fingerprints, and HTML patterns across 300 million+ unique domains to detect 40,000+ technologies.
+Our CT pipeline has surfaced and mapped 64.3 million unique domains into technology detection; we cross-reference those certificate signals with DNS records, HTTP headers, JavaScript fingerprints, and HTML patterns across the 29.9 million active domains we crawl each month to detect 40,000+ technologies.
 All proprietary detection data in this report comes from our internal systems.
 Market share and volume figures come from Cloudflare Radar.

 Certificate Authority market valuations are sourced from Mordor Intelligence (January 2026 report).
 SSL certificate adoption statistics are from SSL Dragon, sourcing data from January 2026.
 Enterprise SSL usage statistics are from CSC Global's published research.